bskaplou/qmk_companion_app/README.md

 It's necessary to edit configuration of application to make icons match your set of layers if default icons doesn't match your setup.

 User might use own icons, to do so it's necessary to put them info configuration directory nearby the configuration.json file and write icon filename without an extension into configuration.json.

-### MacOSX

-Layers icons can be configured in file $HOME/Library/Preferences/QmkLayoutWidget/configuration.json after the first launch.

-### Linux

-Layers configuration might be updated in file $HOME/.config/QmkLayoutWidget/configuration.json which is created on first launch.

 # Unicode characters with fallback and Vial support